Multiple Testing for Neuroimaging via Hidden Markov Random Field: Hidden Markov Random Field LIS-Based FDR Procedures

 6. Apply the data-driven procedure (LIS, SLIS or PLIS).

 The GEM algorithm is stopped when the following stopping rule

-where $\Phi_i$ is the $i$th coordinate of vector $\Phi$, is satisfied for three consecutive regular Newton-Raphson iterations with $m=0$ in \eqref{backtrack}, or the pre-specified maximum number of iterations is reached.

-Stopping rule \eqref{stopping rule} was applied by Booth and Hobert (1999) to the Monte Carlo EM method, where they set $\epsilon_1=0.001$, $\epsilon_2$ between 0.002 and 0.005, and the rule to be satisfied for three consecutive iterations to avoid stopping the algorithm prematurely because of Monte Carlo error.
+where $\Phi_i$ is the $i$th coordinate of vector ${\bmath{\Phi}}$, is satisfied for three consecutive regular Newton-Raphson iterations with $m=0$ in \eqref{backtrack}, or the prespecified maximum number of iterations is reached.
+Stopping rule \eqref{stopping rule} was applied by \citet{Boot99} to the Monte Carlo EM method, where they set $\epsilon_1=0.001$, $\epsilon_2$ between 0.002 and 0.005, and the rule to be satisfied for three consecutive iterations to avoid stopping the algorithm prematurely because of Monte Carlo error.
 We used $\epsilon_1=\epsilon_2=0.001$ in simulation studies and real-data analysis.
-Constant $\alpha=10^{-4}$ is recommended by Nocedal and Wright (2006) for the Armijo condition \eqref{Armijo condition}, and the Newton-Raphson step length in \eqref{backtrack} is halved by using $\lambda_m=2^{-m}$ .
-In practice, the Armijo condition \eqref{Armijo condition} might not be satisfied when the step length $\| \varphi^{(t+1,m)}-\varphi^{(t)}\|$ is very small.
+Constant $\alpha=10^{-4}$ is recommended by \citet{Noce06} for the Armijo condition \eqref{Armijo condition}, and the Newton-Raphson step length in \eqref{backtrack} is halved by using $\lambda_m=2^{-m}$ .
+In practice, the Armijo condition \eqref{Armijo condition} might not be satisfied when the step length $\| {\bmath{\varphi}}^{(t+1,m)}-{\bmath{\varphi}}^{(t)}\|$ is very small.
 In this situation, the iteration within Step 3 is stopped by an alternative criterion